-Line Spacing: Double spacing, except in those places where conventional usage calls for single spacing, (e.g., abstracts, footnotes, block quotations, or tables.)
+Line Spacing: Double spacing, except in those places where conventional usage calls for single spacing, (e.g., abstracts, footnotes, block quotations, tables, and captions.)

 Indentations: The first line of every paragraph should be indented.
 Block quotations (more than four typed lines) must be indented from the left margin and single-spaced.
+NOTE: This may contradict a department's style guide or manual; students must follow the SSU Master's Thesis and Project Formatting Guidelines in this matter.